patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 - learn how to integrate python utilities like `black`, `isort`, `make fix-copies` into a library to always ensure clean and readable code.

-To begin with, you should start by getter a good understanding of the model.
+To begin with, you should start by getting a good understanding of the model.

 ## Theoritacl aspects of [name of model]